27th June 2016

 Software needs to be updated as vulnerabilities are exposed, or new features are added.
 This can create some issues with traditional licensing models, as the software may be deployed on machines with differing specifications.

 With a cloud-based SaaS model, a standard configuration of a server can be specified in Azure that is consistent across all customers.
-Once the architecture for this environment has been designed, it is then possible to duplicate it for each new client as they sign up.
+Once the architecture for this environment has been designed, it is then possible for Azure ISV Partners to duplicate it for each new client as they sign up.
 This reduces the need for testing compatibility across multiple systems and simplifies the rollout of new features.

 igroup works with ISVs to create test deployments and automation in Azure that replicate the standard architecture used by customers.
 This ensures that new versions of software can be rolled out after full testing to reduce customer problems.

-Cloud-based software offers improved collaboration, but features such as Single Sign-On (SSO) can be difficult to configure.
+Cloud-based software offers improved collaboration for Azure ISV Partners, but features such as Single Sign-On (SSO) can be difficult to configure.
 Federated Identity Management using Active Directory is supported by Azure but requires extensive configuration to get it to work as you would expect.
 In some cases, it will also require a separate VM to be deployed that will handle your Active Directory Database – potentially increasing the cloud costs.

 We offer a number of solutions to help businesses achieve SSO and manage identity in Azure properly.

 To reduce the cost of the overall cloud subscription, it is possible to use a shared AD server rather than deploying an additional one for every client you have.
 This maintains full security as all data is stored separately.